makeabilitylab/physcomp/cpx/analog-input.md

 {:toc}
 ---

-In Lesson 8, we move beyond working with internal sensors on the CPX (light, microphone, accelerometer) and show how to connect to external sensors using analog input.
+In Lesson 8, we move beyond working with internal sensors on the CPX (light 💡, microphone 🔊, accelerometer 🍎) and show how to connect external sensors using **analog input**.

 ## Lesson 8.1: Overview of Analog Input